Shaunak-Mukherjee/Nequip-reimplement-Toluene/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## 📫 Contact

-For questions or collaborations, please reach out via [LinkedIn](https://www.linkedin.com/in/shaunak-mukherjee-22b223a8).
+For questions or collaborations, please reach out via [LinkedIn](https://www.linkedin.com/in/shaunakmukherjee/).